ForgeRock/forgeops/docker/ds/HACK.md

 ```

 Things to note:
-- The docker-entrypoint.sh relocates (copies) most folders from db/* to data/db/*.
-The changes in config-changes.ldif update the configuration to change these locations using commons config.
+* The docker-entrypoint.sh relocates (copies) most folders from db/* to data/db/*.
+The changes in config-changes.ldif update the configuration to point to these locations using commons config.
+* The secrets/ folder is added at build time.
+I couldn't get the CA keystore to properly sign the ssl cert using the create-keystores.sh script.
+I gave up on this for now and used keystore explorer.

 Hacking: